matthewhirschey/ddh.org/code/methods.md

 regulator of a gene has a negative correlation with that gene, such as in this example with TP53 and its negative regulator MDM2.
-In other cases, opposing *pathways* are shown, contrasting the TP53 enriched pathway term “Nijmegen breakage syndrome” with the dissimilar enriched pathway term “GTEX-T6MN-0002-SM-3NMAH blood male 50-59 years”, revealing two opposing biological pathways.
+In other cases, opposing *pathways* are shown, contrasting the TP53 enriched pathway term “EP300” with the dissimilar enriched pathway term “GTEX-U3ZH-0002-SM-3NMDD blood male 30-39 years”, revealing two opposing biological pathways.

 #### 5. Graph